 - Sign up for bonus schemes with Hilton Honors.
 Take advantage when they offer bonus points for your stays in their hotels.

-The most negative experience we had was when my husband went to double check the late checkout time.
+The most negative experience we had was when my husband went to double-check the late checkout time.
 The man he encountered was quite abrupt at the executive reception desk.
 He said somebody wanted our room the following day and this should have been checked.
-He blamed it on an inexperienced staff member, who had only been there two weeks and didn't know what she was doing.
+He blamed it on an inexperienced staff member, who had only been there two weeks and did not know what she was doing.
 He made us feel uncomfortable but grudgingly agreed that he had to honor the late checkout.
 We made sure to avoid him after that.
 His attitude towards us and the staff member who checked us in was unacceptable.

 On the positive side, access to the executive lounge was a bonus, especially as it was one of the best I have been in and it lived up to its good reviews.
 The separate executive check-in was a nice touch.
 Our upgrade to a junior suite was a welcome bonus, with its river views.
-Added to this the leisure facilities were of high quality (naked sauna notwithstanding!).
+Added to this the leisure facilities were high quality (naked sauna notwithstanding).